-This access will service a 32-space car park for Class 1 employee and Class 3 short term parking accessed off a local road therefore in accordance with Table 3.1 of AS2890.1-2004 is required to be a Category 2 access.
-Table 3.2 of AS2890.1-2004 identifies a Category 2 access as a combined entry / exit driveway between 6 to 9 metres wide.
-The development plans show a combined entry / exit access 8 metres wide therefore access to the car park is compliant with AS2890.1-2004.
+In terms of the main customer parking noting the car park will be for Class 3 short term customer car parking and with each of the two accesses off a local road to the main customer car park supporting approximately 140 spaces Table 3.1 of AS2890.1-2004 requires these accesses to be Category 3 accesses which Table 3.2 of AS2890.1-2004 identifies as separate entry and exit driveways a minimum 6 metres and 4 metres wide respectively separated by at least 1 metre.
+The development plans show suitable median separated entry / exit driveways to the main car park off both Springfield Drive and Robert Road therefore access to the car park is compliant with AS2890.1-2004.